vandy10s/mnma/cran-comments.md

-## Test environments
+# Test environments

-* Windows 10 with the OpenBUGS installed
+#### Windows 10 with the OpenBUGS installed

-## R CMD check results
+# R CMD check results

-There were no Errors or WARNINGs.
+#### There were no Errors or WARNINGs.
-There were 2 NOTE: Details are below
+#### There were 2 NOTE: Details are below

+* 1st NOTE : Using ':::' in the code is personally preferred to distinguish them from other functions.

 There are ::: calls to the package's namespace in its code.
 A package almost never needs to use ::: for its own objects:
   'add.half.2arm' 'add.half.3arm' 'cont.trans' 'cont.trans.2arm'
   'gen.y' 'gen.y.2arm' 'mul.model' 'sortbyna' 'sortbyna.2arm'
   'tx.check' 'uni.model'

+* 2nd NOTE

 checking R code for possible problems ...
 NOTE cont.trans: no visible global function definition for 'glm'